 A stepwise procedure is used to allocate the required materials following the production capacity.
 The capacity and materials are planned separately.

-2. Capacity Planning
+2. Capacity Plan

 The production capacity is designed in such a way that production can be done for a maximum amount of work.
 The calculation of capacity is done as follows: